Sports Clubs, Social Clubs & Community Outreach

-Meet Monday, Wednesday, and Thursday, 10 AM to 4 PM, and Tuesdays 9 AM-4 PM at the Wason Pond Community Center, 603 Raymond Road.
+Chester Seniors please join us for Coffee Hour on Tuesdays at 9 AM at the Wason Pond Community Center, 603 Raymond Road.
 There is always a representative of the Chester Seniors there for new members to come and enjoy the Center!
-Mondays include Tai Chi in the AM, cribbage & other card games, and bingo in the afternoon.
-Tuesday AM is coffee hour, afternoons open for any activity.
-Wednesdays designated as Movie day, Thursdays, Whist and other games or activities.
-The Community Center has a reading library, and two computers with high speed cable internet access for the seniors use.
-Outing ideas and their annaul schedule can be accessed online at www.chesterseniors.org
+Canasta is held on Wednesdays.
+The Community Center has a reading library and a computer with high speed cable internet access for the seniors use.

 Vice President/Director of Ops: Ralph Titone

 Challenger Coordinator: Scott Harrington

 Delegate at Large 1: Chris Perfetto